BOLTZZ/SimCLR-Animation/README.md

 %%manim -ql -p SimCLR3D
 ```
 # 2D Scene
 To show what images correspond to what vectors, I start off with a 2D scene at first.
 Here, I show the vector-image pairs, showing the anchor (white cat), positive example (black cat), and negative example (puppy).
-Here's the [code]() for the 2D scene.
+Here's the [code](https://github.com/BOLTZZ/SimCLR-Animation/blob/main/Code/2D%20Scene.py) for the 2D scene.
 And, here's how the 2D Scene looks:

 ![2D scene](https://github.com/BOLTZZ/SimCLR-Animation/blob/main/Media/imageVectorPairs.gif)

 # 3D Scene
 To show the latent space, I used a 3D scene.
-Here, I demonstrate how the vectors are manipulated, using NT-Xent loss, to push the similar vectors together and push away the negativ example..
-Here's the [code]() for the 3D scene.
+Here, I demonstrate how the vectors are manipulated, using NT-Xent loss, to push the similar vectors together and push away the negativ example.
+Here's the [code](https://github.com/BOLTZZ/SimCLR-Animation/blob/main/Code/3D%20Scene.py) for the 3D scene.
 And, here's how the 3D Scene looks:

 ![3D scene](https://github.com/BOLTZZ/SimCLR-Animation/blob/main/Media/latentSpace.gif)

 # Full Animation
+I combine both scenes to get an overall animation:

 ![Full Animation](https://github.com/BOLTZZ/SimCLR-Animation/blob/main/Media/SimCLR%20Animation.gif)